EventStore/documentation/docs/cloud/faq/README.md

 #### Are there plans to support automatic disk resize?

-No, you have to resize the disks yourself.
-Disks can be expanded on-demand in AWS and GCP.
-For Azure read the procedure in the [documentation](../ops/README.md#expanding-disks).
-Because cloud providers limit how often disk resize operations can be performed the EventStore Cloud may enforce a waiting period on recently resized clusters before they can get resized again.
+Currently, you have to resize the disks yourself.
+Disks can be expanded on-demand without downtime.
+Because cloud providers limit how often disk resize operations can be performed the Event Store Cloud may enforce a waiting period on recently resized clusters before they can get resized again.

 ## Migrating to Cloud